 Tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
 Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering season will last longer if the plants are kept moist.

+We recommend dead heading your Agastache flowers regularly during the season to encourage more blooms.
 It is a good idea to cut your Agastache plants back to the ground in winter to maintain a healthy bush.

 Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.